-^{}SIP trunks are VoIP Trunk members in MMC 615: MGI Group.
+SIP trunks are VoIP Trunk members in MMC 615: MGI Group.

-In the above numbering plan example there is a one to one relationship of available MGI ports and ITP keyphones.
+In the numbering plan example on table 2 there is a one to one relationship of available MGI channels and ITP keyphones.

 Further refinement to the numbering plan assignments can be made by adding the VoIP trunks to a specific trunk group.
 (IE. 802, 803 etc.)